Search this Site

 Peter Ginn is well-known and much loved for his generous sharing of his broad knowledge of all things pertaining to the natural history of Southern Africa.
 With qualifications in Geology, Geography and Chemistry combined with the discipline of Athletics coach and referee, he is clearly a man who enjoys being in the outdoors.

-Peter’s latest book “Basic Bird ID in Southern Africa” is co-authored with Geoff McIlleron.
-It offers a down-to-earth system for newcomers in the field of birding, using a proven formula that remains valid even amongst experienced birders.
+Peter’s book “Basic Bird ID in Southern Africa” is co-authored with Geoff McIlleron.
+It offers a down-to-earth system for newcomers in the field of birding, using a proven formula that remains valid even among experienced birders.
 It helps readers master observation skills that will enable them to become proficient in the tricky task of identifying birds in the field.
 Clear and concise text is supported with full-colour photographs.

 It is an excellent book for beginners of all ages.